longturn/freeciv21/docs/Manuals/Game/message-options.rst

   * Event Name: ``E_CONNECTION``

 Deprecated Modpack syntax warnings
-  An installed Modpack has improper syntax.
+  An installed Modpack uses syntax that may stop working in future versions of the game.

   * Default: Mes and Pop
   * Event Name: ``E_DEPRECATION_WARNING``